Make Your Own Side Gig and Earn Thousands Five Bucks at a Time with Fiverr

 How Much Can You Really Make on $5 Gigs?

-The stories told in the Fiverr forum and elsewhere suggest a wide variety of experiences ranging from members who haven’t sold a thing after months of trying, to others who are making more from their gigs than from their full-time jobs.
+The stories told in the Fiverr forum and elsewhere suggest a wide variety of experiences ranging from members who haven't sold a thing after months of trying, to others who claim to have made $1 million from Fiverr.

 An article about Fiverr on the U.S. News website features Mark Mason, a semi-retired man from Chicago who offers business services like writing marketing materials and makes $150 to $300 per day for a few hours of work on his gigs.
 The same article explains how college student Morissa Schwartz has made $7,500 in the last year by offering copyediting services.

-If you think some gigs are too much work for the money, you’re right.
-In fact, you don’t even make $5 for a sale.
-After Fiverr takes their 20% and you pay 2% to have your money transferred to PayPal, you’re really only making $3.92 per sale.
+If you think some gigs are too much work for the money, you're right.
+In fact, you don't even make the full $5 for a sale.
+After Fiverr takes its 20% and you pay 2% to have your money transferred to PayPal, you're really only making $3.92 per $5 sale.

 To be successful, you need to find a product or service that costs almost nothing to provide and takes only a few minutes of your time to create and deliver.
 We'll look at some examples in a moment, but first let's look at another way to make gigs worth your time.

 After you've made some sales, work to become a Level One, Pro League and Rockstar seller.
 At each new level you get extra selling tools, like the ability to offer additional options and add-on services.
 For example, if your $5 gig is a video about the town where you live, aimed at people moving there, for an extra $40, you could spend two hours driving around and videotaping anything the customer wants to know more about.

 At the moment, the maximum additional charge for an extra is $100, but depending on your gig, you might also be able to get customers to buy from you again.
 For example, I've bought covers for my ebooks on Fiverr for $15 and returned several times to the same graphic artist.